RadicalES/robot-server-api-doc/README-API.md

 # Robot Server API Documentation

 ## Introduction
-The Robot Configuration Server provides a basic cloud service to host the configuration settings of a collection of Robot devices.
+The Robot Configuration Server provides an onsite or basic cloud service to host the configuration settings for a collection of Robot devices.
 It implements all the API functionality needed to interact with a Robot.
 The server can run standalone or provide a configuration only service while running a seperate third party transaction server.

 ---